T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 to edit, on the same form, a corresponding person email address (which is in a separate table): ::

   {{SELECT a.email FROM Address AS a WHERE a.pId={{id:R0}} ORDER BY a.id LIMIT 1}}

+Report syntax can also be used, see report-notation_.

+.. _`report-notation`:

 FE: 'Report' notation
 ^^^^^^^^^^^^^^^^^^^^^